Top 5 Distortion and Overdrive Pedals and How To Use Them

 Top 5 Distortion & Distortion Pedals

-Often we equate a distortion as having more gain, and an overdrive as being less gain-focused, yet great for kicking an already driven amp into distortion.
-And to some degree, I would agree with these two statements.
+Often, we equate a distortion with more gain and an overdrive with less gain, yet both are great for kicking an already driven amp into distortion.
+And to some degree, I would agree with both of these statements.

-Though there are pedals that certainly cross over between the two styles of drive pedals.
+Though there are pedals that certainly cross over between the two drive pedal styles.
 I’m not going to mention the subcategories of preamps, treble boosters, and fuzz pedals, as I want to keep this article focused to make it easier for beginners and anyone looking for help choosing a great drive pedal.
-I’ll cover each of these in separate articles, as I think they deserve a separate write-up.
+I’ll cover each of these in separate articles, since I think they deserve their own write-ups.

 What to look for

-Ideally, I look for value for money, a robust solid pedal that will last a lifetime, and finally a great, flexible drive tone.
-I am not going to include any boutique pedals, as that is a rabbit hole and many of them are based on the pedals in this list.
+Ideally, I look for value for money, a robust pedal that will last a lifetime, and, finally, a great, flexible drive tone.
+I am not going to include any boutique pedals, as that is a rabbit hole, and many of them are based on the pedals in this list.

-I’m not anti-boutique pedal, but if you are mid-way through a tour and your pedal needs to be replaced through loss, theft, or breakdown.
-Then you need something you can buy easily, with no waiting list and an effect you can purchase anywhere in the world.
+I’m not anti-boutique pedal, but if you are midway through a tour and your pedal needs to be replaced due to loss, theft, or breakdown.
+Then you need something you can buy easily, with no waiting list, and an effect you can purchase anywhere in the world.

 Proco Rat 2 Distortion

-The first drive pedal on my list is the Proco Rat 2 Distortion and it is possibly one of my favorite distortion/overdrive pedals.
-You could class it as a fuzz at the more extreme settings as well.
+The first drive pedal on my list is the Proco Rat 2 Distortion, and it is possibly one of my favorite distortion/overdrive pedals.
+You could classify it as a fuzz at the more extreme settings as well.
 These pedals are super simple to use and have many great settings that go from subtle to all-out carnage.
-Which makes them super flexible and great for a variety of guitar amps.
+This makes them super flexible and great for a variety of guitar amps.

 Proco Rat 2 Distortion